ethereum-oasis-op/L2/workitems/tokenlist/l2-token-list-v1.0-psd01.md

 ## B.2 Production Readiness

 The standard does not set any requirements for the use of specific applications/tools/libraries etc. The implementer should perform due diligence when selecting specific applications/tools/libraries.

+## B.3 Internationalization/Localization

+The standard encourages implementers to follow the [W3C "Strings on the Web: Language and Direction Metadata" best practices guide](#W3C-String-Meta) for identifying language and base direction for strings used on the Web wherever appropriate.

 <!--